maple-repair/maple-repair.github.io/index.md

   patch.
 This constraint set will be solved by a constraint solving technique using Farkas' lemma to identify the unknown coefficients, consequently discovering the patch.
-We implement our approach in a tool called {\maple} and evaluate it with various buggy programs from a widely used benchmark {\TCAS} as well as a synthetic, yet challenging benchmark containing recursive programs.
+We implement our approach in a tool called **maple** and evaluate it with various buggy programs from a widely used benchmark **TCAS** as well as a synthetic, yet challenging benchmark containing recursive programs.
 Our tool outperforms state-of-the-art program repair tools in returning desired patches.